tektoncd/community/teps/0091-verified-task-bundles.md

 be handled, or user scenarios that will be affected and must be accomodated.
 -->

+- There is a process by which a Task can be marked as trusted meaning the Task has been explicitly signed off by an authenticated third party.
+- Verification can ensure the contents of the Task has not been modified since being marked as trusted.
+- It is not possible to modify the marked Task in such a way that it will still pass verification.
+- Verification can be performed by Tekton Pipelines; Tekton Chains can see whether or not the verification occurred and if it was successful.
-- A Pipeline Author can indicate that a Task Bundle must be verified in order for Chains to create a provenance attestation.
+- A Pipeline Author can indicate that a Task must be verified in order for Chains to create a provenance attestation.
-- A Pipeline Author can configure a build to fail if a Task Bundle cannot be verified.
+- A Pipeline Author can configure a build to fail if a Task cannot be verified.
+- Ideally, the Tekton Catalog can formally support Tekton Bundles, and the Bundle registry will make it clear how to obtain the public key for community-provided, trusted bundles.

 ## Proposal